JuliaQX/QXTns.jl/docs/src/index.md

 ## Building documentation

-QXTn.jl uses [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) to generate documentation.
+QXTns.jl uses [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) to generate documentation.
 To build the documentation locally run the following from the root folder.

 The first time it is will be necessary to instantiate the environment to install dependencies